Yuyu Lin

 News

-• 07/2026: Gave a talk at the CHARM Lab at Stanford!
+• 07/2026: Gave two talks at the CHARM Lab and HCI lunch at Stanford!

 • 06/2026: Gave a talk at the Morphing Matter Lab at UC Berkeley!